 - I'm really not trying to impress anybody, make tons of money, or be somebody that I'm not.

 - I just know what I know, nothing more.
-I have tons of ideas, memories, but sporadically think of them, and soon forget if I get distracted.
+Well, I do have tons of ideas, memories, sporadically think of them, but soon forget if I get distracted and lately even when I'm not even distracted, I just forget.
+(Which just THIS MINUTE, as I was typing "forget", it prompted me to also start writing about MY EXPERIENCE WITH AGING.
+YES IT HAPPENS, (talking to myself).

 - I'm also compiling a cookbook, re-compiling I might say.
-Actually two, counting the one I started before I even had internet (lost it in a computer crash later).
-The latest one got disassembled into seperate files instead of a book file, thanks to a certain slow web browser, and possibly the app I was using.
-So when I get back to correcting all of that, I'll share the info. . .in the near future, Lord willing.
+Actually two books, counting the one I started before I even had internet (lost it in a computer crash later).
+The latest one, in 2024, that got disassembled into seperate files instead of a book file, thanks to a certain slow web browser, and possibly the app I was using.
+When I get back to correcting all of that, I'll share the info. . .in the near future, Lord willing.